nikolai4D/nikdev_app_example/README.md

  - run the instance with ```npm run start```

  - Go to ```localhost:3001/login```, enter the credentials ```john``` ```123```.
- - You are redirected to Hogn checklist page -> good.
+ - You are redirected to John checklist page -> good.